ishaq4466/cheetSheets/ansible/read1.md

 ansible host1 -b -m yum -a "name=httpd state=latest"
 ansible host1 -b -m service -a "name=httpd state=started"
 # -b flag means become a su to install the package
+ansible host1 -b -m yum -a "name=httpd state=absent" # It will going to insinstal the httpd service
 ```
 * If we run the same  module again and again on the host, there will be no change on host since the desired
 state is already achieved.